cap-js/docs/java/outbox.md

 | `com.sap.cds.outbox.incomingMessages`      | Number of incoming messages of the outbox.                                                             | Counter  |
 | `com.sap.cds.outbox.outgoingMessages`      | Number of outgoing messages of the outbox.                                                             | Counter  |

-The KPIs are logged per microservice instance (in case of horizontal scaling), outbox and tenant.
+The KPIs are logged per microservice instance (in case of horizontal scaling), outbox, and tenant.